 Documents Required to Obtain ETIAS for Australian Citizens

-Beginning in 2021, travel to Europe for Australian citizens will require an extra step.
+By the end of 2022, travel to Europe for Australian citizens will require an extra step.
 European authorities have announced that the European Travel Information and Authority System (ETIAS) will be implemented.

 The ETIAS is a visa-free waiver system that will allow travelers from Australia, as well as 60 other countries from all over the world, to travel to the Schengen Area of the European Union visa-free.
 Australian travelers should remember that although they will not be required to obtain a visa, they will still need to notify European authorities of their intention to travel to the Schengen Area and make arrangements prior to arrival.

 Once approved, ETIAS holders from Australia will have unrestricted access to countries within the Schengen Area for 90 days within a period of 180 days.
 It’s important to remember that ETIAS waivers are valid for multiple entries as long as 90 days of stay within the Schengen Area has not been exceeded within 180 days.
 In other words, if a traveler from Australia holding a valid ETIAS exited the Schengen Area for, say, the United Kingdom, they will not be required to obtain a second ETIAS should they wish to re-enter Europe within those parameters.

 Unlike traditional visas, which are often applied for in person at a consulate or embassy, the ETIAS application process will be completed online.
 This means that an Australian citizen wishing to apply for a visa-waiver would not need to be in Australia, allowing for an application to be submitted from anywhere in the world.

 ETIAS Application Requirements for Australian Citizens

 The ETIAS application was designed to be as straightforward as possible.
 Applicants should be able to complete the entire process in around ten minutes.
 Still, it is important to pay close attention to each step, answering each question as accurately as possible.